Lar Gand: M'Onel

 M'Onel.
 Art by Jeff Moy and W.C.
 Carani.

-Mon-El reappears following Zero Hour: Crisis in Time!, which reboots the Legion's continuity.
-Having sustained amnesia, he is tricked into fighting Superboy (Conner Kent).
-When Superboy notices that Valor is sick due to Vril Dox's anti-lead serum wearing off, he places him in the Phantom Zone, where he remains for a thousand years before being released and cured.
-Valor assumes the name M'Onel, which R. J. Brande claims to be Martian for "He Who Wanders".
+Lar Gand is reintroduced following the "Zero Hour" reboot, in Superboy (vol. 4) #17.
+He has sustained amnesia, but had vague memories of his time with L.E.G.I.O.N. and the events of his own series.
+He is tricked into fighting Superboy as the whole battle was being recorded for the purpose of betting on the winner.
+After seeing that Gand is deteriorating due to Vril Dox's anti-lead serum wearing off, Superboy places him in the Phantom Zone, where he was trapped for a thousand years before being released by the Legion and a time-traveling Superboy, and given an upgraded version of Dox's serum.
+To avoid the religious fervor his return would cause, the Legion keeps Gand's identity secret.
+Gand assumes the name M'Onel, which R. J. Brande claims to be Martian for "He Who Wanders".